-Supervising Teacher Paraeducator • Ensures that each paraeducator under their supervision has been trained in all techniques including instructional, medical, physical, etc. Ask teacher or supervisor for direction and clarification when unsure of practice and/or process Diagnose educational needs Scores and compiles data associated with testing and other types of assessment; carries out informal assessment • Plans instructional programs • Assists with the planning process; copies, transcribes, type's files, etc. • Grades student performance Checks and scores student work • Takes complete responsibility for new concepts, skills and each new classroom activity Reinforces and reviews concepts and skills.
-Assists students in performing activities initiated by the supervising teacher The Paraeducator may: The Paraeducator may not: • Work without direct supervision with individuals or groups of students Teach completely new concepts and skills • Have specific instructional and management responsibility for students Be given primary responsibility for working with individual students • Be involved in student staffings Be assigned to attend student staffings in lieu of the supervising teacher • Be used to support the integration of exceptional students into regular classes by tutoring these students in regular class assignments, giving tests orally, etc. Be given primary responsibility for the mainstreaming effort of one or more students or used to teach students or used to teach regular curriculum content to non- exceptional students Be assigned record keeping tasks Be used to carry out clerical responsibilities usually assigned to other staff members in the building. • Aide the supervising teacher in supervising assemblies and group field trips.
+Supervising Teacher Paraeducator Ensures that each paraeducator under their supervision has been trained in all techniques including instructional, medical, physical, etc. Ask teacher or supervisor for direction and clarification when unsure of practice and/or process Diagnose educational needs Scores and compiles data associated with testing and other types of assessment; carries out informal assessment • Plans instructional programs Assists with the planning process; copies, transcribes, type's files, etc. Grades student performance Checks and scores student work Takes complete responsibility for new concepts, skills and each new classroom activity Reinforces and reviews concepts and skills.
+Assists students in performing activities initiated by the supervising teacher The Paraeducator may: The Paraeducator may not: Work without direct supervision with individuals or groups of students Teach completely new concepts and skills Have specific instructional and management responsibility for students Be given primary responsibility for working with individual students • Be involved in student staffings Be assigned to attend student staffings in lieu of the supervising teacher Be used to support the integration of exceptional students into regular classes by tutoring these students in regular class assignments, giving tests orally, etc. Be given primary responsibility for the mainstreaming effort of one or more students or used to teach students or used to teach regular curriculum content to non- exceptional students Be assigned record keeping tasks Be used to carry out clerical responsibilities usually assigned to other staff members in the building. • Aide the supervising teacher in supervising assemblies and group field trips.
 Take individual students on related errands, job interviews, curriculum based recreation or shopping, etc. Take full responsibility for supervising field trips, assemblies or take other non-teaching duties usually assigned to teachers e.g. hall duty, extra duty, school clubs, etc.

 Supervision for the special education paraeducator is a joint responsibility of certified staff, building administrator(s), and Special Education Administration.
-The supervising teacher will be responsible for structuring the paraeducator's schedule and working with the paraeducator on a regular basis to insure that responsibilities assigned are carried out in an efficient manner.
-The supervising teacher may assign duties to the paraeducator according to classroom needs and capabilities of each paraeducator.
+The supervising teacher or designated staff will be responsible for structuring the paraeducator's schedule and working with the paraeducator on a regular basis to insure that responsibilities assigned are carried out in an efficient manner.
+The supervising teacher or designee may assign duties to the paraeducator according to classroom needs and capabilities of each paraeducator.

-Each special education paraeducator will be evaluated using the Employee Performance Review Form use specified forms for Special Education Para-Professional or School Psychologist Para-Professional.
-The evaluations should be sent to the personnel office no later than May 1st.
-These evaluations are an important part of your feedback to your paraeducator.
+Each special education paraeducator will be evaluated using the Employee Performance Review Form; Special Education Para-Professional or School Psychologist Para-Professional.
+Evaluations are sent personnel office no later than May 1st.
 Be sure you convey an accurate account of their performance.
-If you are having difficulties with a paraeducator, your building principal, as well as, the paraeducator facilitator, Angie Estell, should be notified.
+If you are having difficulties with a paraeducator, your building principal and the Assistant Director of Special Education, Angie Estell, should be notified.
 They will be available to assist you in this area.
-It is important to note that even though your paraeducator may not be due for an evaluation, if you are experiencing problems, an evaluation should be completed immediately and sent to Angie Estell and the building administrator.
+If you are experiencing problems, an evaluation should be completed immediately and sent to Angie Estell and the building administrator.
 Each evaluation must be reviewed with and signed by the paraeducator prior to submission.
 You should keep a copy of the evaluation and also give a copy to the building principal and the paraeducator.
-The original copy is sent to the Personnel Department and a copy submitted to Angie Estell at the Administration Building.
 These evaluations will become a permanent document in the paraeducators personnel file.